rithmschool/guess-the-password-assignment/README.md

 # Guess the Password

 Simple browser game with an ES2015 refactor.
 Open `index.html` in the browser to play the game.

-If you'd like to see some ES2015 features in the JavaScript code (including `let`, `const`, arrow functions, and more), check out the `ES2015` branch.
+Your task is to refactor the app in two different ways.

+1. For the first refactor, convert the JavaScript in `app.js` to use ES2015 features.
+1. For the second refactor, convert the JavaScript in `app.js` to use jQuery instead of vanilla DOM manipulation.